peter-duongGHub/2024-PeterDuong_T1A2/README.md

 - For readability purposes all the mentioned properties were set to the recommended sizes.
 This makes reading the document easier.
 ### Contact Page Form
 - Contact Page is a form that can be filled by the visitor or viewer for any enquiries or employment opportunities for me
+### Blog links listed or through read more button
+- Blog Posts can be accessed by clicking the read more button or click the individual blog links.
+Each link will redirect the user to a specific blog post in which users may read about interesting topics relating to web development.

 ### Coolors
 ![Screenshot of Coolors](./doc/Coolors.png)